anatolinicolae/shutter/README.md

 shutter.resume();
 ...
 shutter.stop(function(url) {
-   // Do whatever you want with the blob url here
+   // Do whatever you want with the link to the finished video here
-   // Examples include:
+   // Potential Ideas:

-   // Setting a download link so the user can download the video file
+   // Setting a download so the user can download the video file
       var link = document.getElementById('download');
       link.href = url;
       link.download = 'video.webm';

-   // Upload the blob to your server
+   // Upload the video to your server
       var formData = new FormData();
       formData.append('video', url);